The Adventures of Pinocchio (1972 miniseries): Fourth episode

-Pinocchio wakes up on a beach, Pinocchio cries thinking his father is gone for good.
-Under a wrecked rowboat, Pinocchio finds Lucignolo, a lazy good for nothing kid.
-Pinocchio learns Lucignolo is a runaway from home and together the two of them get into some trouble but by the next morning, Lucignolo abandons Pinocchio.
+Fifth episode

+The next morning, Lucignolo abandons Pinocchio.
 Pinocchio now hungry searches a nearby town for food, and everyone in the town offers work in exchange for food, Pinocchio being the lazy child he is refuses.
-But then Pinocchio finds a Breadline and the one serving food is Pinocchio's good Fairy!
+But then Pinocchio finds a Breadline and the one serving food is Pinocchio's good Fairy.
 The Fairy makes Pinocchio slave for her before she takes him home and finally then recognizes him as her dear little puppet.
 The Fairy gives Pinocchio a deal, he goes to school and stays good and she'll find Geppetto for him.

 Pinocchio starts school and soon becomes the top student in the class.
 Pinocchio becomes so good that the Fairy is going to throw a big party for Pinocchio.
 But that day at school Lucignolo is reintroduced into the class, but causes a distraction and gets kicked out, Pinocchio soon also causes a distraction to follow his friend.
 The two escape the school ground and Pinocchio asks where Lucignolo is going in such a hurry, he says he is going to The Land of Toys, a place that has no schools and no teachers, and all they do is play all day.
 Lucignolo invites Pinocchio but he declines, Pinocchio rushes back to the Fairy's house but it's now dark.
 Pinocchio knocks at the door but only the Snail is awake and very slowly comes down to open the door.
 When Pinocchio goes to eat his dinner he finds out it's all porcelain, Pinocchio is so angry that he runs off to join Lucignolo.
 He reaches the coach and joins Lucignolo upon the donkeys pulling the coach.
+Once the two and the other kids reach the Land of Toys they all enjoy themselves.